isb-cgc/readthedocs/docs/source/sections/gcp-info/GeneFlow-RNAseq.rst

 ::

-	# assuming the GeneFlow Python virtual environment has been activated, check command line help
+	# assuming the GeneFlow Python virtual environment has been activated, view the command line help
  	$ gf help GeneFlow-RNAseq

 	# run the workflow
 	$ cd GeneFlow-RNAseq
 	$ gf run . -o output

-After the workflow finishes running, the output folder should look similar to this:
+After the workflow completes, the output folder should look similar to this:

 ::